lvcabral/brs-engine/docs/limitations.md

 ## In Scope (to be developed/fixed in future releases)

 * RSG (Roku SceneGraph) SDK components are not yet supported.
-* Video playback or streaming are not yet supported.
 * Statements `Goto` and `Throw` are not supported.
 * Statements `Try..Catch` are partially supported, only the `Try` section is executed, `Catch` part is ignored and the exception is still raised.
 * It's not possible to compare events like `roUniversalControlEvent` to an integer (implicit `GetInt()`).